Pauline Elizabeth Scarborough: Early life and education

 Scarborough was born on March 30, 1935, in Ruston, Louisiana.
 She was the first child to her father, Truett Scarborough and her mother, Helen Pauline Scarborough.
 Her father was a lawyer, whereas her mother, Pauline Scarborough, stayed at home with Scarborough and her two siblings.
 When Scarborough was twelve years old, her mother died.
 Her father went on to remarry and have another child.
 However, when Scarborough was only fourteen years old, her father died of a cerebral haemorrhage.
-This left her her and her siblings in an unfavourable financial situation.
+This left her and her siblings in an unfavourable financial situation.

 Two weeks after Scarborough's high school graduation, she moved to Texas and started courses at Southern Methodist University.
 She graduated with a BA in Psychology from Hardin-Simmons University.
 Scarborough began working towards her graduate degree in religious education at the Carver School of Missions and Social Work in Louisville, Kentucky.
 She then met Earl Goodman, a baptist minister, whom she later married.
 Scarborough discontinued her studies in Kentucky and moved with Goodman to New Hampshire where he pursued an academic career in family therapy.
 At the University of New Hampshire, Durham, Scarborough received her MA in Experimental Psychology in 1966.
 Goodman moved to Northern Illinois University, De Kalb, and Scarborough started presenting her dissertation studies there.